 Here are candidates for the top five weather events of 2014 from the Minnesota State Climatology Office.
-Please visit us on Facebook and post your top five weather events for Minnesota.
-The runaway favorite for the biggest Minnesota weather story this year was the memorable "polar vortex" winter of 2013-14.
+The runaway favorite for the biggest Minnesota weather story for 2014 was the memorable "polar vortex" winter of 2013-14.
 Votes were tallied from a sample of weather enthusiasts in Minnesota.
 Below are the top five, and honorable mentions.

 For folks nostalgic about the winter of 2013-14 did not have to wait long.
 November 2014 featured the coldest high temperature (10 degrees) for a Thanksgiving Day in the Twin Cities since 1930 when the high was 7.
 The -4 degrees on November 27 was the coldest temperature so early in a winter season since -4 on November 27, 1997.

 2014 is poised to be the coolest year in Minnesota since 1996.
 This is despite the fact that the globe as a whole will have the warmest year on record.

 With the prolonged winter cold, very little snow melted during the winter of 2013-14.
 By the third week of February, much of eastern Minnesota had the deepest snow cover not seen in years.
 On February 21, 2014 the snow depth at the Twin Cities International Airport was 24 inches, which was the deepest snow cover in the Twin Cities since January 26, 1982.
 One positive aspect of the deep winter snow meant that there were plenty of opportunities for winter recreation.